 There were three main parts to the system of democracy in ancient Greece:

 - Settlements developed 1.
-The Ekklesia who made decisions by majority along the coast as the - 2.
+The Ekklesia who made decisions by majority vote - 2.
 The Boule decided what issues to take to vote - 3.
 The Dikasteria jurors who dealt with crimes.

 Alexander the Great